atlassian/react-beautiful-dnd/README.md

 ## API

-So how do you use the library?
+Okay, into the fun stuff - so how do you use the library?

 ## `DragDropContext`